EARnagram/crud_related_models/source/crud_related_self_1n.md

 ## Self References: a User has many Users as followers

-Often we will need to self-reference a model to define relationships between instances of the model.
+Often we will need to self reference a model and define relationships between instances of the same model.

 ![ERD][erd-self-ref-1n]